 Southwestern maintains a commitment to its rich legacy of multiculturalism and access and is one of the most diverse law schools in the United States.
-There is a strong sense of community among the students who come to Southwestern from virtually every state and a dozen foreign countries, and represent over 250 undergraduate institutions.
-About two-thirds have prior work experience or have already completed advanced degrees in diverse disciplines from accounting to urban planning.
-The enrollment is close to equally divided between women and men, while minorities make up 35 percent, and students report fluency in over 30 foreign languages.
-The average age in the entering class is 26, with a range from 21 to over 50.
+There is a strong sense of community among the students who come to Southwestern from virtually every state and a dozen foreign countries and represent over 250 undergraduate institutions.
+About two thirds have prior work experience or have already completed advanced degrees in diverse disciplines from accounting to urban planning.
+In the most recent entering class, women represent 57 percent, while minorities make up more than 40 percent, and students report fluency in over 20 foreign languages.
+The average age is 26, with a range from 21 to over 50.
 In recent years, Southwestern has had the highest representation of African American students and second highest of Latino/Hispanic students of any California law school.

 Entertainment and Media Law Institute

-Taking advantage of its position in the heart of the global entertainment industry, Southwestern was the first law school to establish a center for entertainment and media law.
+Located in the heart of the global entertainment industry, Southwestern was the first law school to establish a center for entertainment and media law.
 The internationally recognized Biederman Entertainment and Media Law Institute helps prepare graduates for the practice of law in creative industries such as film, television, music, theater, advertising, sports, the news media and the Internet.
 The law school offers the most comprehensive curriculum of its kind in the US.
 With the largest contingent of full-time entertainment and media law faculty of any law school, Southwestern also benefits from an extensive network of alumni and adjunct faculty who hold prominent positions in these industries.
-The institute sponsors over 60 courses, 60 externships, the Biederman Scholars program, entertainment law firm and production practicums, a scholarly journal, summer programs in Los Angeles and London, and presents lectures and symposia with industry leaders.
-Southwestern also established the first LL.M. program in Entertainment and Media Law in the country, offered both on campus and online.
+The institute sponsors over 60 courses, 60 externships, the Biederman Scholars program, entertainment law firm and production practicums, a scholarly journal, and summer programs in Los Angeles and London, as well as lectures and symposia with industry leaders.
+Southwestern also established the first LLM in Entertainment and Media Law in the country, offered both on campus and online.

-Southwestern's interscholastic Moot Court Honors Program, sends teams to 15 competitions each year and is considered to be among the largest and best in the country.
-Members of the Trial Advocacy Honors Program as well as the Negotiation Honors Program and client counseling teams, also consistently earn top awards in interscholastic competitions.
-Students demonstrate their outstanding research, writing, and editing skills through service on the Southwestern Law Review and the Southwestern Journal of International Law, as well as the new Journal of International Media and Entertainment Law published in conjunction with the ABA Forum on Communications Law.
-The Student Bar Association sponsors award-winning student welfare programs and community outreach projects.
-There are also over 35 on-campus student organizations, including three legal fraternities; minority, cultural, political, and religious groups; and societies focused on specific areas of law.
+Teams from Southwestern's Moot Court, Negotiation and Trial Advocacy Honors Programs consistently earn top awards in competitions around the country.
+Students demonstrate their outstanding research, writing and editing skills through service on the Southwestern Law Review, the Southwestern Journal of International Law and the Journal of International Media and Entertainment Law.
+The Student Bar Association sponsors award-winning student welfare and community outreach programs and oversees over 50 student organizations, including legal fraternities; minority, cultural, political, and religious groups; and societies focused on specific areas of law.